Our expert team of lawyers can help you in the following restructuring and insolvency areas:

 Ed Thomas, Director – Mazars UK

 The Corporate Restructuring & Insolvency team regularly tackles a variety of contentious and non-contentious matters, such as the sale and purchase of distressed assets including residential and commercial real estate.
 Notable for its work in the leisure, retail and financial services sectors.
 Works for a range of local and national organisations, as well as individual directors and trustees in bankruptcy.
-A client states “They are professional, experienced and offer the full range of commercial and private client service”.

 Mike Pavitt leads Paris Smith LLP’s corporate restructuring and insolvency practice, which serves a diverse client base including companies, lenders directors and other individuals.
 The firm is also highly regarded by insolvency practitioners, as is evidenced by the fact that it generates a strong flow of referrals from KPMG, RSM and Quantuma, among various others.
 Pavitt, who has focused almost exclusively on insolvency since qualifying as a solicitor in 1999, undertakes a mix of contentious, non-contentious and technical advisory work.
 In 2020, he advised the joint liquidators of Kinsale Construction LLP on prospective claims against two former members, one living and one deceased, for an account of assets, transactions and actions undertaken by them in respect of the business’s final period of trading.